-Turkey blocks access to Deutsche Well and Voice of America
+Turkey blocks access to Deutsche Welle and Voice of America

 ISTANBUL (AP) — Turkey’s media watchdog has banned access to the Turkish services of U.S. public service broadcaster Voice of America and German broadcaster Deutsche Welle, prompting criticism of censorship.

 The Supreme Board of Radio and Television enforced a February decision requiring international media that air television content in Turkish online to apply for a broadcast license.
-An Ankara court ruled to restrict access to the websites of the state-owned Deutsche Well and Voice of America late Thursday.
+An Ankara court ruled to restrict access to the websites of the state-owned Deutsche Welle and Voice of America late Thursday.

 Neither website was available in Turkey on Friday.
 In a statement, Deutsche Welle said it did not comply with the licensing requirement because it “would have allowed the Turkish government to censor editorial content.”